Sound Scouts for Children

 Prepare the child for the test by ensuring they have eaten and been to the bathroom.
 Ensure the room where the game will be played is quiet and free from distractions.

-Plug a set of headphones or earbuds into your Apple or Android tablet or smartphone.
-Choose the best quality pair of headphones/earbuds available.
-(Do not use surround sound headphones).
+Plug a set of good quality adult headphones or earbuds into your Apple or Android tablet or smartphone.
+Choose the best quality pair of adult headphones/ earbuds available.

-Once complete explain to the child that they are going to play a listening game where they will need to follow the instructions and tap or drag the items on the screen as instructed.
-Encourage them to listen carefully and to only interact when they hear the sounds.
+Once setup is complete, explain to the child that they are going to play a listening game where they will need to follow the instructions and tap or drag the items on the screen, as instructed.
+Encourage them to listen carefully and to only interact when they hear the sounds which will get quieter and quieter.

 With the child now wearing the headphones, the adult should observe game-play to ensure the child is playing the game correctly.
 Prompts to listen carefully may be necessary.
-(Adults can play the Trial Run of the game to better understand the experience).
+Adults can play the Trial Run of the game prior to testing the child to better understand the experience.

-The child plays the game which takes 8- 10 minutes.
+The test game play takes 8-10 minutes.
 On completion an internet connection is required to process the results and send the Report.
 If an internet connection is not available the test results will be stored on the device and can be processed when a connection becomes available (go to Past Sessions to access test sessions that have not been processed).

 Parents should review the report sent to them via email.